What is the same about the DJs?

 What is your contingency plan?

-DJs don’t take sick days, but in case of an emergency with advance notice, we would do our best to find a replacement and make your shared timeline, music organizer and gear, if feasible, available to him or her.
+DJs don’t take sick days, but in case of an emergency with advance notice, we would do our best to find a replacement, first within our own team, and your shared timeline and music organizer would be available to them.

 Did we miss anything?